 What is the recovery process for Gastric Sleeve surgery?

-Recovery from surgery involves following a specific dietary plan, so your stomach can begin to function correctly.
+During the recovery from a Gastric Sleeve New Jersey patients must follow a specific dietary plan, so your stomach can begin to function correctly.
 The first week involves a liquid-only diet.
 The stomach has been stapled into the new “sleeve,” and they need to heal without pressure from food.
 Following the liquids-only section of recovery, you will advance to pureed and very soft foods for another week.
 After this is completed, you can advance to small portions of foods that have been cut into very small pieces.
 Patients must develop the habit of chewing food very well before swallowing, both during recovery and going forward.
 You want to be able to allow the body to extract the proper nutrients from the food.

 Will I be able to eat all kinds of foods after surgery?